-- the prevention of crime and disorder;

-- public safety;

-- the prevention of public nuisance; and

-- the protection of children from harm.

-- 14.4 The Licensing Sub-Committee shall disregard any information or evidence given which is not relevant to the application, representations or notice; or to the promotion of the licensing objectives.

-- 14.5 Decisions must not be influenced by any political party direction whether given at a previous party group meeting or otherwise.

-- 14.6 Members of the Licensing Committee or its Sub-Committee(s) must act without bias or predetermination, must have no disclosable pecuniary interest (DPI) jn any application before them, and must keep an open mind on all applications until they have considered all of the evidence and arguments presented.
+- 14.2 In making their determinations under the Act, Members shall have regard to: - the material relevant facts in light of the evidence presented; - the relevant statutory provisions; - relevant national guidance and the policy statement; - · the licensing objectives; and - the individual merits of the case. - 14.3 Applications shall be determined on the basis of whether they promote the licensing objectives in the Act, namely: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime; - Ensuring that gambling is conducted in a fair and open way; and - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 14.4 The relevant committee shall disregard any information or evidence given which is not relevant to the application, representations or notice; or to the promotion of the licensing objectives. - 14.5 Decisions must not be influenced by any political party direction whether given at a previous party group meeting or otherwise. - 14.6 Members of the Licensing Committee or its Sub-Committee(s) must act without bias or predetermination, must have no disclosable pecuniary interest in any application before them, and must keep an open mind on all applications until they have considered all of the evidence and arguments presented.
 They shall not take or express any view on the merits of an application, nor organise support for or opposition to any application in advance of a hearing.
-Any Member who does so shall not be eligible to serve on the Licensing Sub-Committee [meeting] that hears the application.
+Any Member who does so shall not be eligible to serve on the relevant committee meeting that hears the application.